quentin-st/Simple-Backup-Script/README.md

 ./backup.py --all --target 0
 ```

-You can configure a daily cron using `crontab -e`: add the following line to the cron file:
+You can configure a daily cron using `crontab -e`: add the following line to the cron file.
+Tip: use [cronic](https://habilis.net/cronic/) from `moreutils` (`sudo apt install moreutils`) so that cron notifies you
+on error, but still include the full script output.

 ```
-0 0 * * * /home/user/Simple-Backup-Script/backup.py --all
+0 0 * * * cronic /home/user/Simple-Backup-Script/.venv/bin/python /home/user/Simple-Backup-Script/backup.py --all
 ```

 ## Plugin-specific considerations